sadiqhasanrupani/e-commerce-book-store-monolithic-microservice/README.md

 # Magic Pages - E-Commerce Book Store Backend

-A NestJS-based microservices architecture for an e-commerce book store platform.
-This project uses a monorepo structure with multiple microservices for different business domains.
+A NestJS-based monolithic architecture for an e-commerce book store platform.
+This project uses a modular monorepo structure with multiple applications (API Gateway, Books Service, and Storage Service) for different business domains.

 ## 📋 Table of Contents